Antiques & Garden Show

 135 Mill St., Lynnville

-Years ago, when we spent months on set in Nashville, we happened upon a shop on a side-street selling leather hand-crafted goods—everything from suitcases and satchels to a leather fly swatter—made by an actual Colonel by the name of Littleton in a town a few miles outside Nashville.
+Years ago, when GP spent months on set in Nashville, she happened upon a shop on a side street selling leather handcrafted goods—everything from suitcases and satchels to a leather fly swatter—made by an actual colonel by the name of Littleton in a town a few miles outside Nashville.
 It was and is still too good to be true.
-Over the years, he has gained much acclaim, and has his own shop section in the Nashville Country Music Hall of Fame.
+Over the years, he has gained much acclaim, and he has his own shop section in the Nashville Country Music Hall of Fame.
 It's a true Tennessee original.

 This store has the vibe of a college radio station with its crafty wooden shelves and endless rows of CDs and LPs.
 They’ve got an extensive selection of indie music, a very knowledgeable staff, plus they host intimate shows inside the shop a few times a week.

-This is the place to get a guitar, banjo, mandolin or any “fretted” instrument, if you’re picky about terminology like the experts at Gruhn.
-George Gruhn started the store in 1970 and it has come to be one of the, if not the, premier place in the U.S. to buy instruments.
+This is the place to get a guitar, banjo, mandolin, or any “fretted” instrument, if you’re picky about terminology like the experts at Gruhn.
+George Gruhn started the store in 1970, and it has come to be one of the—if not the—premier places in the US to buy instruments.
 The client list is a who’s who of musicians—Eric Clapton, Johnny Cash, Bruce Springsteen, Elvis Costello, Neil Young, and many, many more.
-The store and repair shop specialize in vintage models and they keep a file on the history of each and every instrument in their inventory.
+The store and repair shop specialize in vintage models, and they keep a file on the history of each and every instrument in their inventory.
 Basically, if music is your thing, you’ve got to pay them a visit.
 Their website is a frett aficionado’s haven with George Gruhn’s newsletters on fretted instruments and features on particularly special models.
 If there’s a vintage model you’re particularly interested in, let them know and they’ll keep an eye out for you.

 4027 Hillsboro Pike, Green Hills

-This store, owned by Holly Williams (who has exquisite taste and happens to be the daughter of Hank Williams Jr.), is the most cutting-edge of the shops in Nashville, carrying brands like Rick Owens, Loeffler Randall, Rag & Bone, and Alexander McQueen.
-Check out the second floor too, which houses her collection of music photography by the likes of Henry Diltz and Pattie Boyd.
+This store, owned by Holly Williams (who has exquisite taste and happens to be the daughter of Hank Williams Jr.), is the most cutting-edge of the shops in Nashville, carrying brands like Rick Owens, Ulla Johnson, Rag & Bone, and Anine Bing.
+Check out the second floor, too, which houses Williams's collection of music photography by the likes of Henry Diltz and Pattie Boyd.

 Hatch Show Print

 A working print studio and shop front, Hatch Show Print is a Nashville institution, having produced advertisements and posters for local shows since 1879.
 Fittingly, it is now in the hands of the Country Music Hall of Fame.
 Here, you can buy reissued posters of old-fashioned advertisements and concerts—Roy Orbison, Dolly Parton, Hank Snow, and more.
 The staff here is incredibly friendly and happy to answer your questions about the studio and its history.
-You can also have a poster custom-designed and printed there, but conceive your design way in advance as these limited edition prints take at least 6 weeks to prepare.
+You can also have a poster custom-designed and printed there, but conceive your design way in advance, as these limited-edition prints take at least six weeks to prepare.

 Imogene + Willie

-Hailing from Henderson, Kentucky, Matt and Carrie Eddmenson—childhood friends and now a married couple—worked together in Carrie’s family business, developing denim collections for brands like Rogan, Earnest Sewn, Seven, J.Brand, etc. They moved to Nashville in May 2009; refurbished an ex-gas station; hired Nestor, a pattern maker and sewer, and Gloria, a master sewer, in June; and, in July, opened the magical store that we were lucky to visit in February.
-The store sells handpicked denim from select brands like A.P.C, choice vintage pieces like cowboy leather jackets and boots, scarves hand-dyed by Carrie’s brother in India, and Imogene + Willie brand bespoke jeans, made of tough denim that you have to work into.
-After a few months, they guarantee, you will have a soft pair that fits you and only you and bears the marks of your wear.
+Hailing from Henderson, Kentucky, Matt and Carrie Eddmenson—childhood friends and now a married couple—worked together in Carrie’s family business, developing denim collections for brands like Rogan, Earnest Sewn, Seven, J.Brand, etc. They moved to Nashville in May 2009 and opened a magical store that we were lucky to visit.
+The store sells handpicked denim from select brands like A.P.C., choice vintage pieces like cowboy leather jackets and boots, scarves hand-dyed by Carrie’s brother in India, and Imogene + Willie brand bespoke jeans, made of tough denim that you have to work into.
+After a few months, they guarantee you will have a soft pair that fits you and only you and bears the marks of your wear.
 (For the less hard-core denim buyers, you can also purchase a pre-softened, pre-“lived-in” pair.)
-Carrie recommends you write the date of your first wear inside the pocket of your jeans: And thus begins your journey together… Everything in the store has a story, which you become a part of the…

 You may also like